Boston Common's 44 acres of lush green space occupy the heart of the city.

 - The ornate bronze Brewer Fountain, given to the city in 1868 and recently restored (hint: near the Visitors Center)

 If you're at Boston Common in May and June, look for a temporary memorial to commemorate the Native Americans who lived here as many as 5,200 years ago: a fishweir made of branches and twigs by local Massachusett and Wampanoag tribe members in collaboration with area students, similar to ancient fishweirs discovered in the area.
 Out of all of Boston's numerous monuments and memorials, it's the only one commemorating the area's first known Native American inhabitants.
+See our May Events Calendar for fishweir dates and information

-Essentials: Two Mistakes to NOT Make about Boston Common
+Two Mistakes to NOT Make about Boston Common

 2. The Public Garden, the beautiful Victorian-era park across Charles Street from Boston Common is NOT part of the Common.
 It is home to the Make Way for Duckling Statues, beautiful seasonal plantings, its own share of monuments and memorials, and Swan Boat rides on a placid Lagoon, and well worth a visit - just don't call it "Boston Common"! (or even worse, "The Boston Commons")